 Review each partner’s “win” rate and lead quality, ensuring that they continuously send leads that meet your standards.
 Your PRM, with all relevant data inside your CRM, should enable you to compare channel success and contribution against other areas of the business.
 Having siloed data leads to poor decision making.
 After all, the goal is to close on these leads, not just have lead volume.
 In turn, be reciprocal.
 If a partner regularly sends you leads and you never send them any, they won’t be your partner for long.
 After working with a partner for a while, continue to evaluate if you are still a good match.

 Once you understand your partner channel data—and of course, a technology platform like Allbound can help—you should be able to create a breadcrumb trail of what leads to revenue.
 Share this with the team dedicated to partner success so that they can build tactics around each of these steps, paying special attention to what has worked in the past.

 Your Winning Strategy

 No one is saying it’s easy to create a partner program, let alone optimize one and nurture it for growth.
-However, a few areas of opportunity to make your own game day luck are choosing the right partners, focusing on training and onboarding, communicating and collaborating, and leveraging real data for continued success.
+To make your own game day luck, choose the right partners, focus on training and onboarding, communicate, and leverage real data for continued success.
 If you have the right tools in your tech stack, you’ll start to see an uptick in partner engagement.